A brute-force search for R-symmetric Wess-Zumino models: The Nelson-Seiberg theorem and exceptions

 In the setup of a Wess-Zumino model, the superpotential $W(z_i)$ is a holomorphic function of complex scalar fields $z_i$ or their corresponding chiral superfields.
 A solution to the F-term equations

 gives a SUSY vacuum, which is also a global minimum of the scalar potential

 where $K^{\bar{i} j}$ is a the positive-definite K\"ahler metric.
 A minimum of $V$ which does not solve~\eqref{eq:2-01} gives a SUSY breaking vacuum.
 SUSY breaking vacua can also be constructed on runaway directions~\cite{Ferretti:2007ec, Ferretti:2007rq, Azeyanagi:2012pc, Sun:2018hnk} with corrections at large field values introduced.
-By this means, the nonexistence of a solution to~\eqref{eq:2-01} can be used as a criteria for SUSY breaking.
+By these means, the nonexistence of a solution to~\eqref{eq:2-01} can be used as a criteria for SUSY breaking.
 The relation between SUSY breaking and R-symmetries under which the superpotential $W$ has R-charge $2$ is described by the Nelson-Seiberg theorem~\cite{Nelson:1993nf}:

-\begin{theorem} In a Wess-Zumino model with a generic superpotential, an R-symmetry is a necessary condition, and a spontaneously broken R-symmetry is a sufficient condition for SUSY breaking at the glabal minimum. \end{theorem}
+\begin{theorem} In a Wess-Zumino model with a generic superpotential, an R-symmetry is a necessary condition, and a spontaneously broken R-symmetry is a sufficient condition for SUSY breaking at the global minimum. \end{theorem}

 A revision of the theorem~\cite{Kang:2012fn} gives a combined necessary and sufficient condition for SUSY breaking assuming a polynomial superpotential, with a generalization to non-polynomial superpotential~\cite{Li:2020wdk}: